gpaumier/gp2/src/projects/2004 CEA biochips.rst

    Inside the hall of the high-flux nuclear reactor at Institut Laue-Langevin in Grenoble, France.
 (Nerd bzh on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Institut_Laue_Langevin_inside_reactor_hall.jpg>`__ // `CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0/legalcode>`__)

-Neutron reflectometry is a technique used to study thin films, by shining a tight neutron beam from a high flux nuclear reactor onto a very flat surface, and measuring the intensity of the reflected radiation.
+Neutron reflectometry is a technique used to study thin films by shining a tight neutron beam from a high flux nuclear reactor onto a very flat surface, and measuring the intensity of the reflected radiation.
 It is particularly adapted to the study of stratified biological layers, because neutrons are highly penetrating and not as damaging as X-rays to delicate samples like ours.

 .. figure:: /images/Biochips_d17_neutron_reflectometer.jpg
    :figclass: d17-photo